milesberberich/Tree-MaskR-CNN/README.md

 #### Backbone
 [ResNet34](https://arxiv.org/pdf/1512.03385) was used as the backbone.
 [Pretrained weights](https://download.pytorch.org/models/resnet34-b627a593.pth) were downloaded using Pytorch.
 ResNet uses skip connections to overcome the "vanishing gradient".
-A Feature Pyramide Network (FPN) is used as well.
-The FPN creates a multiscale feature map.
+A Feature Pyramide Network (FPN) to create a multiscale feature map.
 This is usefull to detect objects (in this case trees) of all sizes.
-####